cambridge-cares/TheWorldAvatar/Agents/IsochroneAgent/README.md

 1) `timeThreshold` - The time cutoff of an isochrone in minutes.
 Default value is set at 15 minutes.
 2) `timeInterval` - The time increment value of each isochrone in minutes.
 Default value is set at 5 mintues time interval.
 3) `populationTables` - The exact table names of the population tables should follow the names of population table as per [uploaded via stack-data-uploader](#23-uploading-population-data-via-stack-data-uploader).
+4) `kgEndpoint` - The blazegraph endpoint for retrieval of POI information.

 ### 3.2 SPARQL Queries
 SPARQL queries are used to retrieve the locations of POI.